 - 1 tablespoon coarse salt, for glass rims

-- 4 ounces high quality blanco tequila (see note above)
+- 4 ounces high quality blanco tequila (see note)

 - 2 ounces Cointreau